In an Indian village, a woman's killing and alleged rape opens caste divides

 “Because of police inaction, the family of the accused are emboldened and are harassing my family and threatening me to force me to withdraw my case.”

-In an April 15 letter, she said her life and her family’s was threatened, “These are powerful people with a lot of money,” she said.
+In an April 15 letter, she said her life and her family’s was threatened, “These are powerful people with a lot of money,” she said in an April 15 letter.
 “Our life is under threat.”

 She moved to an aunt’s home in Rae Bareilly in March, fearing for her life, according to the police reports.
 But she returned weeks before the incident because she missed her family, her aunt said.